 The Council's general policy in relation to rent arrears is that all tenants should have a clear rent account at all times.
-Rent accounts are monitored regularly and Monaghan County Council will take the following steps when a Rent Account falls into arrears.
+Rent accounts are monitored regularly and Monaghan County Council will take the following steps when a rent account falls into arrears and the tenant has breached the terms of the tenancy agreement.